laudb/57ProgramsAndGames/README.md

 Each folder is a program from the book, which introduces the challenge: depicts a formulae, an example, a flow chart and finally the solution in code.
 However these folders so far will include a Example, original code in BASIC and then its modern counterpart.

-My aim is to get to the last chapter, my favourite.
+My aim is to reach the last chapter, my favourite being the penultimate chapter.